 Amanda's Split pea soup

 A family favorite throughout the ages.
 I think we all grew up eating pea and ham soup where mums would cook a massive pot of it and keep it on the stove in winter, it would feed us for days and tasted better with every helping.
-So here is my version.
-But note that I have a massive 6 litre crockpot and this quantity fills it to the brim, and once cooked I take out half and freeze it, then add more water to the pot to thin it a bit, though I do like my soup really thick .
+So here is my mum's version.
+But note that I have a massive 6 litre crockpot and this quantity fills it to the brim, once cooked I take out half and freeze it, then add more water to the pot to thin it a bit, though I do like my soup really thick.Mum did her soup on the stovetop in a really big pot, It feed five of us for a week, I do mine in a 6 litre crockpot over about 8 to 10 hours in the final cook.

-2x bacon bones, ( fresh from the butches}
+2x bacon bones, ( fresh from the butchers}

 1/2kg fresh bacon (rind removed) and chopped into pieces